objectcraftworks/retiredblog/source/articles/dotnet/aspnet/mvc/exceptions/keep-viewdata/index.markdown

 You can get the full listing for the filter from Github.
 {% gist 6065646 HandleErrorWithViewDataAttribute.cs %}

  In this part, We have extended the HandleError filter to set the viewdata keys on the ViewResult.
-This enabled us to use a master/layout for an error view.
+This enabled us to use a master/layout for an Error View.

 ---
 Last Updated: 08/07/2013